macaodha/batdetect2/README.md

 After following the above steps to install the code you can run the model on your own data.

+The remainder of this section is legacy reference material.

 ### Using the command line

+The commands below describe the legacy CLI workflow.

+For new work, prefer the current docs and `batdetect2 predict`.

 You can run the model by opening the command line and typing:
 ```bash